for the Journal of Music

 (v) And finally…

 Endings are key.
 Everything you have written so far is building up to it.
 The reader has stayed with you.
 They may have some idea of your opinion at this stage, but they are looking for clarity and a clear statement.
 Consider holding one of your more substantial points, or even your most deeply felt point of view, until the final section or paragraph.
-This is the moment to express what you ultimately felt about the music and why.
+This is the moment to express what you ultimately felt about the work and why.

 End note: the bigger picture